aio-libs/aiosmtpd/aiosmtpd/docs/smtp.rst

 At the heart of this module is the ``SMTP`` class.
 This class implements the `RFC 5321 <http://www.faqs.org/rfcs/rfc5321.html>`_ Simple Mail Transport Protocol.
-Often you won't run an ``SMTP`` instance directly, but instead will use a :ref:`controller <controller>` instance to run the server in a subthead.
+Often you won't run an ``SMTP`` instance directly, but instead will use a :ref:`controller <controller>` instance to run the server in a subthread.

     >>> from aiosmtpd.controller import Controller